Dharmesh78/Xmeme_crio/README.md

-The project is developed using Django rest framework in virtual environment installing and activating virtual environment commands are included in the projectCRIO/install.sh files
+The project is developed using Django rest framework in virtual environment.
+Installing and activating virtual environment commands are included in the projectCRIO/install.sh files

 For executing the project you do as follows: